 For more information concerning this proposal, on this site:

-A law firm has already been hired by the state to handle any lawsuits that may result from the ROD concerning the NorthMet Project; and this leaves much to ponder.
-Has the decision already been made to allow a copper mine in the headwaters of the Great Lakes?
+A law firm has already been hired by the state to handle any lawsuits that may result from the ROD concerning the NorthMet Project; and this leaves… Read more “Will we be paying to defend Polymet?”

 Any one who has traveled up the Wisconsin side of the Mississippi River these days understands that the oil being transported along the river through small towns in bluff country (sometimes 100 trains each day) will eventually spill … whether it is from tracks that are overburdened, or in need of repair, or human failure.
 It is inevitable.
 And so it goes, a spill this week.
 One need only stand in a store as the trains thunder through town at 60 miles an hour, maybe two to four an hour during the day and you would not be surprised.
 This is a tragedy that can be circumvented, if we stop relying on fossil fuel and clean up our act.
 There are other things that once begun, can never be remedied.